 My research centers on reproduction and the family in Roman society, falling at the intersection of social history, cultural history, and the history of medicine and the body.
-In my dissertation, I examine childbirth in the High Roman Empire from a number of angles, including how Romans went about giving birth, how they transmitted knowledge about the process, and how it was theorized.
-The project is motivated by questions about the nature and use of gendered authoritative knowledge, personal agency, and how (and when) personhood is constituted.
+In my dissertation, Uncertain Beginnings: Childbirth and Risk in the Roman World, I investigate how Greeks and Romans perceived, mitigated, and theorized reproductive risk and uncertainty from the first through third century CE.
+The project is motivated by questions about agency and the nature and use of gendered authoritative knowledge, and draws on a wide range of material and textual evidence.

-I received my undergraduate degree in Classics from Harvard College in 2008 (summa cum laude) and an MPhil from Cambridge in 2009 with a Gates-Cambridge Scholarship.
-My work at Harvard culminated in a thesis on the changing concept of virtus in the early Principate and its implications for Romans’ notions of their own political history.
+I received my undergraduate degree in Classics from Harvard College in 2008 (summa cum laude) and an MPhil from Cambridge in 2009 with a Gates Cambridge Scholarship.
+My work at Harvard culminated in a thesis on the changing concept of virtus in the early Principate and its implications for Romans’ notions of their past, present, and future.
 At Cambridge, I completed several projects that centered on codes of conduct and ancient biography.
-Before coming to Princeton, I also worked at Dumbarton Oaks in Washington, DC, as an editorial assistant for The Virgil Encyclopedia (eds.
+Before coming to Princeton, I also worked at Dumbarton Oaks in Washington, D.C. as an editorial assistant for The Virgil Encyclopedia (eds.
 R. Thomas & J. Ziolkowski, 2013).

 At Princeton, I have taught Roman history (CLA 214, “The Other Side of Rome”) and Latin language (LAT 108, “Origins of Rome: Livy and Virgil”).
 My work has been supported by a Harold W. Dodds Honorific Fellowship (2015-2016) and an American Association of University Women Dissertation Fellowship (2016-2017).